Skip Navigation

 Membership: 100

 Purpose: The SIGA (formerly, the American Society for Hispanic Art Historical Studies - ASHAHS) promotes the study of the visual cultures of Spain, Portugal, and their current and former territories through meetings, a newsletter, and scholarly means.
-The organization presents the annual Eleanor Tufts Award for an outstanding English-language publication.
-The SIGA is a College Art Association (CAA) affiliated society and regularly sponsors a session at CAA's annual conference.It also helps to facilitate the circulation of members' publications and research interests through its Facebook page, Twitter account, and monthly newsletter (Newsletter Editor: Rebecca Quinn Teresi).
+The organization presents the annual Eleanor Tufts Award for an outstanding English-language publication; the annual Jonathan Brown Award, that recognizes exceptional achievement in an English-language exhibition catalogue dedicated to an Iberian or global Iberian theme; and the Gridley McKim-Smith Award, which acknowledges a superior peer-reviewed English-language article, essay, or book chapter on any aspect of Iberian or global Iberian art or architectural history by a young scholar.
+The SIGA is a College Art Association (CAA) affiliated society and regularly sponsors a session at CAA's annual conference.It also helps to facilitate the circulation of members' publications and research interests through its X (formerly Twitter) account, Instagram page, and website with periodically updated news and announcements (Webmaster and Newsletter Editor: Rebecca Teresi).

-Contact: President: Felipe Pereda, Department of History of Art and Architecture, 485 Broadway, Harvard University, Cambridge, MA 02138; Secretary: Luis J. Gordo Peláez, Department of Art and Design, 5225 N. Backer Avenue M/S CA65, California State University, Fresno.
+Contact: President: Felipe Pereda, Department of History of Art and Architecture, 485 Broadway, Harvard University, Cambridge, MA 02138; Secretary: Luis Gordo Peláez, Department of Art, Design and Art History, 5225 N. Backer Avenue M/S CA65, California State University, Fresno.
 Fresno, CA, 93740; Treasurer: Ilenia Colón Mendoza, School of Visual Arts and Design, 12400 Aquarius Agora Dr., University of Central Florida, Orlando, FL 32816.

 Taiwan Art History Association (TWAHA)